fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 var array1 = [ 1, 3, 5 ]; //populated array
 ```

-You can access array elements much like in Python.
-Note the first position is 0.
+You can access array elements much like in Python lists.
+Just like Python, JavaScript is a **zero-index** language, meaning you access values in arrays using index values.

 ```js
 array1[];